Curriculum

 Tracks are for informational and guidance purposes only and do not appear on your degree.
 You may switch from one track to another as long as you follow our degree plan.
 When you are not able to strictly follow one of the first (4) specialty tracks listed below, you should make sure that you, at a minimum, meet the criteria of the Healthcare Leadership and Management degree.
 All tracks include nine core courses and three electives.
 Contact the program manager for customized degree plans.

-4 Specialty STEM Tracks
+4 Specialty Tracks

 Core Courses – 27 semester credit hours